 Child Welfare Systems across the country are struggling and reform efforts and resources have been limited.
 These systems need to be reimagined.
 Brain science, trauma informed decisions, and societal changes bring critical information to challenge the status quo.

 There is an urgent need for change.

 Research in brain science has determined the dramatic impact of trauma on foster kids and homeless youth.
-This science will form the basis for recommendations critical to reforming the foster care system.
+This science and the voices of youth will form the basis for recommendations critical to reforming the foster care system.

 In a recent national report, which captures the voices of 200 former foster youth from across the country, the following priorities were suggested to help foster youth HEAL AND DEAL with trauma.